 We drove out on a Friday and stayed just outside the Cape in New Bedford, Massachusetts.
 We were gearing up for an early morning dart onto the Cape to avoid those last minute weekend travelers who were looking for the same thing we were.
 While in New Bedford, we stayed at our favorite chain hotel, but chose to eat at a local restaurant.
 After a great meal and tremendous service, we explored the New Bedford area just a bit, finding ourselves on Fort Tabor, the site of a 19th century coastal fortification.

 The boys enjoyed exploring the battery, weaving in and out of the dark, dingy tunnels that were meant to hold artillery pieces and cannons.
 We walked the beautiful trail paved out along the coastline, finding a spot for hubby to show the boys how to skip rocks across the water.
-There were a good handful of ornate and descriptive monuments perfectly situated along the path, dedicated to those who have lost their lives during military service, as well as to recognize the multitude of POWs and women who have served and are serving across the branches.
+There was a good handful of ornate and descriptive monuments perfectly situated along the path, dedicated to those who have lost their lives during military service, as well as to recognize the multitude of POWs and women who have served and are serving across the branches.

 The fort itself was locked up, but we found an opportunity through a hole in the door that allowed us to see inside.